top of page

 Leadership team discussion about defining accountability and ownership in leadership roles within a growing organization.

-Ownership becomes durable when leaders participate in defining the conditions for success.
+Accountability in leadership becomes durable when leaders participate in defining the conditions for success — not just accept the responsibility handed to them.

 Stay tuned for more real-world reflections on leadership, operational clarity, and purposeful growth in the next installment of Diary of a Leader.